guillemontecinos/itp_fall_2018_open_source_studio/final_project/proposal.md

 **Tracking of p5.js Spanish website translation and development of a translation guide (for any language)**

 *This project consist in a collaboration with the internationalization process of p5.js, which has been driven collaborators working in framework development and translation of content.
 My project proposes a tracking and editing of the former Spanish translation.
-A guideline document will also be written for new translations based on the existing translation documentation in the p5.js github repo.
+A guideline document will also be written for new translations based on the existing translation documentation in the p5.js Github repo.
 This project will be developed for first-time contributors and non-English speakers.*

 <!-- _Write an abstract -- describe your idea in a short paragraph, 250 words maximum._ -->